 This section focuses on chronic eosinophilic leukemia.
 Acute eosinophilic leukemia is very rare and is treated similarly to acute myeloid leukemia (AML) .

 The next section in this guide is Statistics , which explains that eosinophilic leukemia is rare.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.